tobyweston/blog/ghostwriter/frameworks/README.md

 - misuse to avoid
 ---

-Optional extended explanation below the frontmatter.
+Optional explanation may follow below the frontmatter.
 ```

 ## Rules

-- One framework per file
+- one framework per file
-- Stable concepts only (not post-specific ideas)
+- reusable across multiple posts
-- Used by the planner to shape arguments
+- stable concepts only